 All animal industries encourage online and in-person “agvocating” — using both direct and indirect methods.
 This has been incredibly successful, even birthing some farmer and veterinarian “internet celebrities.”
 But even in this day and age, we still face many recurring questions, misperceptions, and arguments, especially in terms of hot-button issues such as the environment.
 In the midst of this, it’s fair to ask: Are we using the best discussion angles and responses to explain our industries?

-Recently, a post by the increasingly popular Facebook page “Farmers who are tired of defending their work to Vegans” had a particular comment go mini viral on the ag side of the internet.
+A post by the increasingly popular Facebook page “Farmers who are tired of defending their work to Vegans” had a particular comment go mini viral on the ag side of the internet.
 This was in response to a comment about the environmental-ethical issue surrounding beef and dairy production because of “how much water consumption, land mass and food it takes to grow a cow.”

 Without dissecting the technicalities of this response, I personally find it very refreshing to see some discussion generated around societal use of precious limited landmass and byproduct recycling.